PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 ## Effect of contrast enhancement

 In the related works, an adopted contrast enhancement technique is called contrast limited adaptive histogram equalization (CLAHE).
-This method allowed Siddhartha et al. to achieve roughly 96% accuracy.
+This method allowed Siddhartha _et al._ to achieve roughly 96% accuracy.
 According to the images below, one could see that this technique indeed highlights the bones and ground glass opacities.

 ![](/img/posts/covid-project/14.png)

-Therefore, CLAHE algorithm was applied at preprocessing step, after resizing and max-scaling the images.
+Therefore, CLAHE algorithm was applied as a preprocessing step, after resizing and max-scaling the images.
 However, here we faced contradictory results.
 First, from the learning curves (image below) it is seen, that models were trained during different number of epochs.
 It is possible to conclude, that it is the larger number of epochs, which affected the model performance, but not the preprocessing.

 Second, learning with histogram equalisation takes twice as much time to accomplish one epoch (image below).
 Therefore, before applying advanced techniques for preprocessing, it made sense to start with only scaling and choose a baseline model.